Bombardier should consider rail deal with China's CRRC: Caisse CEO

 The Caisse, which invests on behalf of workers and retirees in the Canadian province of Quebec, took a 30 percent stake in Bombardier’s money-generating rail division in November 2015.

+The deal , however, will see Bombardier lose control of a project it developed at a cost of $6 billion.

+“The sales machine that is Airbus is something that’s very important in giving that aircraft access to the markets that it needs to have in order for it to be a big commercial success,” Sabia said.

-Reporting by Matt Scuffham; Editing by Jeffrey Benkoe and Steve Orlofsky
+Reporting by Matt Scuffham; Editing by Steve Orlofsky and Sandra Maler